rslnafln/vagrant-infra/README.md

 Then paste the **.pub** you copied earlier.

-Repeat for all the VM's except de MasterNode.
+Repeat for all the VM's except the MasterNode.

 ### Connect the MasterNode with the other nodes via SSH